Synopsis

 The 2010s South Korea Landscape

-Catalog density by release year in the 2010s.
-Highlighted year (yellow) is when Approved for Adoption premiered.
-719 total titles in this decade from South Korea.
+Catalog density by release year across the 2010s in South Korea, 719 titles in total.
+Highlighted year (yellow) is when Approved for Adoption premiered alongside 53 others.

 Reception Benchmarks